HarshitKumar9030/codify/README.md

 ### Production Setup

 1. **Frontend Deployment:**
-   - Set production environment variables
-   - Build the application: `npm run build`
-   - Deploy to platforms like Vercel, Netlify, or your server
+   Set production environment variables, then build the application with `npm run build` and deploy to platforms like Vercel, Netlify, or your server

 2. **Backend Deployment:**
-   - Use a process manager like PM2
-   - Configure reverse proxy (nginx recommended)
-   - Enable HTTPS with SSL certificates
+   Use a process manager like PM2, configure reverse proxy (nginx recommended), enable HTTPS with SSL certificates, and set NODE_ENV=production
-   - Set NODE_ENV=production

 3. **Database:**
-   - Use MongoDB Atlas for managed hosting
-   - Configure proper backup and monitoring
+   Use MongoDB Atlas for managed hosting and configure proper backup and monitoring

 ### Security Considerations

-- Use strong, unique values for NEXTAUTH_SECRET
-- Enable HTTPS in production
-- Configure CORS properly with FRONTEND_URL
-- Set appropriate rate limits for your use case
+Use strong, unique values for NEXTAUTH_SECRET, enable HTTPS in production, configure CORS properly with FRONTEND_URL, set appropriate rate limits for your use case, and regularly update dependencies.
-- Regularly update dependencies

 ## Contributing

 We welcome contributions!
 Here's how to get started:

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
+2. Create a feature branch with `git checkout -b feature-name`
 3. Make your changes and test thoroughly
 4. Submit a pull request with a clear description